Goodland-Grant Township Public Library

-Goodland-Grant Township Public Library, also known as the Mitten Memorial Building, is a historic library building located at Goodland, Newton County, Indiana.
+Goodland-Grant Township Public Library, also known as the Mitten Memorial Building, is a historic library building located at Goodland, Indiana.
 It was built in 1931, and is a one-story, rectangular, Colonial Revival style steel frame building on a raised basement.
 It has hollow tile walls, is sheathed in limestone, and has a slate gable roof.

 It was listed on the National Register of Historic Places in 2004.